garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 trail maps and a deeper look into what I talk through below.

 #### Front Side
-This part of the mountain has ton of groomed trails of easy, intermediate and even some expert terrain.
-You could most definitely spend an entire day in this area and not do the same run twice.
+This part of the mountain has a ton of groomed trails of easy, intermediate and even some expert terrain.
+You could definitely spend an entire day in this area and not do the same run twice.

 This is also how you get on the mountain.
-We started at Vail Village, but there is also a separte Lionshead Village with another gondola that gets up really high on the mountain as well.
-The gondola from Lionshead village is also the fastest way to get to the Game Creek Bowl.
-Prior to this post, I didn't even know this was a part of the mountain.
+We started at Vail Village, but there is also a separate Lionshead Village with another gondola that gets up high on the mountain as well.
+The gondola from Lionshead Village is also the fastest way to get to the Game Creek Bowl.
+Before this post, I didn't even know this was a part of the mountain.

-I would bet that lines could get pretty long on the Front Side largely because the terrain can accomodate literally everyone.
+I would bet that lines could get pretty long on the Front Side largely because the terrain can accommodate literally everyone.
 The runs on the front can be very long too.
 From Vail Village, you could take Gondola One and then Mountain Top or Wildwood to up to ~11,000' and take a single run (with many trail combinations) back down to Vail Village at 8200'.
-From Lionshead, you could take Eagle Bahn Gondola up to 10,350' and go all the way back down to 8210'.
-Both of these examples are to emphasize the fact that you can go top-to-bottom on the Front Side and hit a near limitless number of trails in doing so.
+From Lionshead, you could take Eagle Bahn Gondola up to 10,350' and go back down to 8210'.
+Both of these examples emphasize the fact that you can go top-to-bottom on the Front Side and hit a near-limitless number of trails in doing so.

 #### Back Bowls
 The Legendary Back Bowls.
-There are seven bowls that make up the Back Bowls.
-Though you may think bowl skiing is bowl skiing, each of the bowls has its own unique flavor - from the level of terrain, to the type of terrain, to the snow that fills it.
+Seven bowls make up the
+Back Bowls.
+Though you may think bowl skiing is bowl skiing, each of the bowls has its unique flavor - from the level of terrain to the type of terrain to the snow that fills it.
 Some of the bowls had an easy blue way down.
 Others have sustained steep pitches.
 Some areas are groomed.
 Others have bumps.
 And still others have some trees to navigate through.
 And finally, the snow in each bowl